ari4java/ari4java/README.md

 To be done
 ----------

-Parameters that could be multiple are handled as only one item.
+* Parameters that could be multiple are handled as only one item.
 I would like to have both ways, so that you do not have to create a List in the very common case that you need to pass only one parameter.

-HTTP interface is still missing.
+* HTTP client interface is still missing.

-WebSocket interface is still missing.
+* WebSocket interface is still missing.

-Tests are still missing.
+* Tests are still missing.

-Factory to build objects is missing.
+* Factory to build objects is missing.

-Events returning Object are handled as a String.
+* Events returning Object are handled as a String.
+* New Swagger 1.3 format - see https://reviewboard.asterisk.org/r/2909/diff/

 Licensing